chriskirknielsen/dotcom-2024/src/content/posts/2019/2019-11-23-breakout-container.md

     - quick-tip
 ---

-Here's a quick tip if you have your content limited to a certain width but you want an element to "break out".
+Here’s a quick tip if you have your content limited to a certain width but you want an element to "break out".

-I've seen a few ways to do this, including one with `transform` which works great, but I ran into a case where I needed that `transform` for some animation.
+I’ve seen a few ways to do this, including one with `transform` which works great, but I ran into a case where I needed that `transform` for some animation.
 You can instead make use of relative positioning to achieve the same result.

 Say you have a `.container` class with a `max-width` value and `margin: 0 auto`: